oyedejioyewole/nuxt-phosphor-icons/docs/content/index.md

+---
+title: Documentation · nuxt-phosphor-icons
+description: A simple wrapper for @phosphor-icons/vue in Nuxt
+---

 # Documentation

 If you are reading this, I want to take a moment to thank you for trying out this module 😅